Lincoln Park (Washington, D.C.)

-Lincoln Park is the largest urban park located in the Capitol Hill neighborhood of Washington, D.C.
-It was known historically as Lincoln Square.
-From 1862 to 1865, it was the site of the largest hospital in Washington, DC: Lincoln Hospital.
+Lincoln Park, historically known as Lincoln Square, is the largest urban park located in the Capitol Hill neighborhood of Washington, D.C., United States.
+From 1862 to 1865, during the American Civil War, it was the site of Lincoln Hospital, then the largest hospital in Washington, D.C.
+It is located along East Capitol Street, which surrounds the park.

 Location

 Situated one mile directly east of the United States Capitol, Lincoln Park is maintained by the National Park Service.
 The park is bounded by 11th Street NE and SE on the west, 13th Street NE and SE on the east, East Capitol Street NE on the North, and East Capitol Street SE on the south.
 It is four blocks northeast of Eastern Market.

 The eastern end of the park includes two separate, enclosed play areas for young children.
 The grassy perimeter and central turf area are popular with neighborhood dogs and their owners.

 History

-Pierre Charles L'Enfant included the park in his original 1791 plan for the District of Columbia, intending it for public use (see: L'Enfant Plan).
+Pierre Charles L'Enfant included the park in his original 1791 plan for the District of Columbia, intending it for public use.
 Though it was originally planned as the point from which all distances in North America would be measured (a zero milepost), it was not ultimately utilized for this purpose.
 Instead, the park was used as a dumping ground.

 During the Civil War, it became the site where Lincoln Hospital was built to take care of the wounded Union Army soldiers.
 While there were many others around the city, it was the largest in the area built by the Army.
 It included 20 pavilions arranged in a V formation.
 25 tent wards provided beds for 2,575 wounded.
 Covered pathways connected the kitchen and dining rooms.

 The other buildings on site were: